 The greater advantages of some are in return for compensating benefits for the less favored; and no one supposes that those who have a larger share are more deserving from a moral point of view...
 Regardless of the excellences that persons or associations display, their claims to social resources are always adjudicated by principles of mutual justice.
-For all these reasons the less fortunate have no cause to consider themselves inferior and the public principles generally accepted underwrite their self-assurance (TJ 1999, 470).
+For all these reasons the less fortunate have no cause to consider themselves inferior and the public principles generally accepted underwrite their self-assurance.86

 With every part of his two principles, Rawls built a model of a just society that affirms the self-respect of each citizen.
+Let me offer a summary passage that describes this society, which leads on to passages that show how widespread self-respect engenders the further goods of civic friendship and stability:

-'The basis for self-respect in a just society is not then one's income share but the publicly affirmed distribution of fundamental rights and liberties...
-No one is inclined to look beyond the constitutional affirmation of equality for further political ways of securing his status (TJ 1999, 477).
+In a well-ordered society the need for status is met by the public recognition of just institutions, together with the full and diverse internal life of the many free communities of interests that the equal liberties allow.
+The basis for self-respect in a just society is not then one's income share but the publicly affirmed distribution of fundamental rights and liberties.
+And this distribution being equal, everyone has a similar and secure status when they meet to conduct the common affairs of the wider society.
+No one is inclined to look beyond the constitutional affirmation of equality for further political ways of securing his status.87

 This reciprocal affirmation of the worth of all citizens will lead to greater fellow-feeling among citizens:

-A more unconditional caring for our good and a clear refusal by others to take advantage of accidents and happenstance, must strengthen our self-esteem; and this greater good must in turn lead to a closer affiliation with persons and institutions by way of an answer in kind (TJ 1999, 437; JF, 117).
+A more unconditional caring for our good and a clear refusal by others to take advantage of accidents and happenstance, must strengthen our self-esteem; and this greater good must in turn lead to a closer affiliation with persons and institutions by way of an answer in kind.88

-Finally, the reciprocal affirmation of the worth of all citizens helps to win the allegiance of citizens to the system as a whole: 'persons tend to love, cherish, and support whatever affirms their own good.
-Since everyone's good is affirmed, all acquire inclinations to uphold the scheme' (TJ 1999, 154-55).
+Finally, the reciprocal affirmation of the worth of all citizens helps to win the allegiance of citizens to the system as a whole:

+When the two principles are satisfied, each person's basic liberties are secured and there is a sense defined by the difference principle in which everyone is benefited by social cooperation.
+Therefore we can explain the acceptance of the social system and the principles it satisfies by the psychological law that persons tend to love, cherish, and support whatever affirms their own good.
+Since everyone's good is affirmed, all acquire inclinations to uphold the scheme.89